 - Assign the imported templates (Template_JVM, Template_Solr, Template_LWE) to that host.

-- Enable JMX monitoring in LucidWorks and allow the Zabbix server connect to JMX interface over the network.
-Instructions to enable JMX monitoring are in the Enabling JMX for LucidWorks Search section of this Guide.
+- Enable JMX monitoring in LucidWorks Enterprise and allow the Zabbix server connect to JMX interface over the network.

-- Add the JMX interface to the host where LucidWorks is installed.
-This is done via the Zabbix UI by creating JMX agents for each counter.
+- Add JMX interface to host where LucidWorks Enterprise is installed.

-- Start any activity in LucidWorks (such as, crawling, indexing, or serving queries) and review the graphs for the monitored host (see screenshots below).
+- Start any activity in the LucidWorks Enterprise server (crawling, indexing, serving) and check out graphs for monitored host (see screenshots below).

 - Total number of documents in search index